SurferAdmin/freqstart/README.md

 `Freqstart` is beeing developed and testet on Vultr "Tokyo" Server with `Ubuntu 22.04 x64`.
 Please open any issues with your specific OS.

-Get closer to Binance?
-Try Vultr "Tokyo" Server and get $100 usage for free:<br/>
+`Performance` If you use more than three bots i recommend at least: AMD High Performance -> Tokyo -> 60GB NVMe/2 vCPUs Try Vultr "Tokyo" Server and get $100 usage for free:<br/>
 [https://www.vultr.com/?ref=9122650-8H](https://www.vultr.com/?ref=9122650-8H)

 ### Installation